jugglinmike/results-interpreter/README.md

 ### Output: `summary` object

-The `summary` property of the stream contains information about the test results.
+The stream emits a single `data` event with a `summary` object.
+This object contains information about the test results.

 - The following properties contain arrays of testIDs which satisfy
   expectations: